 Field Description HTTP Server And ACEview Services Allows you to activate the: MSCI server-enables you to configure the gateway remotely using MSCI over HTTP ACEview service-enables the gateway to communicate with the ACEview Windows utility Options are: Disable-Both services are disabled.
 LAN Only-The MSCI HTTP server and ACEview service are only accessible through a LAN connection.
 (Default) Both WAN And LAN-The MSCI HTTP server and ACEview service are accessible through both WAN and LAN connections.
-Note: In order to use MSCI server initiated communication from ALMS, HTTP Server And ACEview Services must be set to Both WAN And LAN.
-LWM2M Keep Alive Interval (seconds) Use this field to configure how frequently the gateway pings ALMS to confirm an IP connection.
-Options are: 1-3600 0-Disabled (Default) Always Register on Startup Use this field to set the gateway's registration behavior on startup: Disable-The gateway performs a registration update.
+Note: In order to use MSCI server-initiated communication from ALMS, HTTP Server And ACEview Services must be set to Both WAN And LAN.
+AMM Management Tunnel OpenVPN connection to the AMM s remote SSH and remote ACEmanae [-] MSCI AT Server URL AT Auto Synchronize Configuration AT TLS Verify Peer Certificate AT HTTP Server And ACEview Services AMM Management Tunnel AMM Management Tunnel Port Options are: Disable (default) Enable s set to MSCI.
+Enables the MP70 to establish an erver.
+This OpenVPN connection enables ger access from AMM. https://na.m2mop.net/dev Enable V LAN Only V Enable V 1190 AMMER) AAF application is installed, it will AMM Management Tunnel Port enable this setting by default.
+Modifying the setting when AMMER is in use can cause AMM connectivity issues.
+Appears when AMM Management Tunnel is enabled.
+This field sets the port used for the OpenVPN connection to AMM.
+Options are: • 1-65535 (default is 1190) Note: In most cases, you should leave this setting at default.
+The port number must match the port used for the MSCI OpenVPN management tunnel on the AMM, which is also 1190 by default.
+LWM2M I Keep Alive Interval (seconds) Use this field to configure how frequently the gateway pings ALMS to confirm an IP connection.
+Options are: 1-3600 0-Disabled (Default)

+Field Description Always Register on Startup Use this field to set the gateway's registration behavior on startup: Disable-The gateway performs a registration update.
 It signals ALMS that it is up and running and refreshes its registration.
 A registration update consumes far less bandwidth than a registration.
 (Default) Enable-The gateway performs a LWM2M registration on startup.
 The gateway declares its capabilities to ALMS and synchronizes its configuration.
 AAF ALEOS Application Framework AAF status: Enabled or Disabled.
-To enable AAF, see ALEOS Application Framework on page 352.
+To enable AAF, see ALEOS Application Framework on page 373.
 M3DA Protocol Password M3DA Protocol Password This password must be configured on the AirLink device and on ALMS.
 The default M3DA password is the default ACEmanager password as shown on the device label.
 Note: This password is reset to default when the device is reset to factory defaults using the hardware Reset button, or using the Reset to Factory Default command in ACEmanager (when the Reset Mode is Preserve Only User Password or Reset All).
-See Reset to Factory Default on page 374 and Reset Mode on page 375.
-Manual Connection Displays the current manual connection status if AAF is enabled.
-Status Connect The Connect button enables you to manually connect an AirLink device to ALMS.
+See Reset to Factory Default on page 394 and Reset Configuration on page 395.
+Manual Connection Status Displays the current manual connection status if AAF is enabled.
+Connect The Connect button enables you to manually connect an AirLink device to ALMS.
 This may be useful for troubleshooting the connection between the platform and the remote device and confirming that AAF scripts or jobs created are executing as expected on ALMS.